estelavonraesfeld/estelavonraesfeld/README.md

 ## Hi there 👋

-Iam a Data Scientist student,
+Iam a Data Scientist student, you can see herte all my  projects

 <!--
 **estelavonraesfeld/estelavonraesfeld** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.